syds-git/openSUSE-docs-revamped/project/docs/microos_getting_started.md

 ```

 ### Adding software from OBS
 Find what you are looking for on [https://software.opensuse.org](https://software.opensuse.org).
-Then choose the openSUSE Tumbleweed repo.

-!!!! warning
+Then choose the openSUSE Tumbleweed repo, as MicroOS desktop is build from the same base as Tumbleweed.
+Everything that runs on Tumbleweed, should in theory, run without fail on MicroOS Desktop.
   You can't use the 1-click install, as there is no YaST and the 1-click installer has no access to a transactional-update.
 So     for example if we install `zerotier`, pick a TumbleWeed repository.
 But click on _Expert Download_ choose the _Add repository and install manually_ option.
 ```
 $ sudo transactional-update shell